Talent pools: the secret to sourcing candidates for free6 min read

 As long as you have open vacancies or are actively sourcing candidates, candidate profiles will start to build up in your ATS.
 Talent pools are about making the most of these profiles by sorting them according to skill, location, and other defining features that can help you engage with these candidates.
 Below we’ll go over some helpful ways to use talent networks in your day-to-day.

 When a skill set is in high demand or in low supply, recruiters will be sourcing candidates for that skill set year-round.
 Suitable and qualified candidates will be scarce, so it becomes important to develop relationships with candidates who may not be ready to join your company now, but maybe in the future.
-In these scenarios, talent networks can add a lot of value.
+In these scenarios, talent networks can add a lot of value making it one of the most common examples of talent pools.

 By creating a candidate pool for each skill set and placing the relevant candidate profiles there, you will automatically generate a go-to call list whenever you have a vacancy in that field.
 If you qualify candidates as you place them in the pool, you’ll save yourself time in the phone screening process.

-Some of your best candidates will come referred by current employees.
+Some of your best candidates will come from employee referrals.
 However, keeping track of these referrals can be challenging unless you have a set referral system in place.
 Create a special candidate pool of referrals from each department that you can reach out to whenever a vacancy becomes available.

 Attending and hosting events can be an excellent method of actively sourcing fresh talent.
 At these events, you’ll often meet great candidates though you may not have a position open for them yet.
 In these cases, talent networks can be a helpful way of keeping in touch.
 If you attend a reoccurring industry meet up, create a talent pool of the candidates you’ve met there.
 Keeping these candidates in their own pool will help you create targeted outreach when you do have suitable vacancies.